ganga-devs/GangaGSoC2024/README.md

-# Challenge for Ganga projects in GSoC 2023
+# Challenge for Ganga projects in GSoC 2024

 The challenge that forms part of the Ganga projects in GSoC is divided up into two pieces.

 1) A part that demonstrates a basic proficiency in Ganga and the ability to work with Python
-2) A part the demonstrates how you can work with the tools required for interfacing Ganga with external code
+2) Demonstration that you can integrate communication with an LLM from inside a python script.

 ## Setup
 Following the steps below will ensure that you can work freely on your project, can submit code through pushing it to GitHub but at the same time keep it private.
 Please avoid making your repository public as we want each student to work on this independently.